arrowtide/dok/README.md

 * Sync from GitHub, even from multiple **repositories** and **organisations**.
 * Sync via **control panel**, on a **command**
 * **Permalink** and **Table of contents** markdown extensions preinstalled.
-* Shiki for **code highlighting**
+* Torchlight Engine or Shiki for **code highlighting**

 ### Projects and versions
 You can host multiple projects and manage different versions for each project.
 This is handled through the releases collection.
 To add a new project or version, simply create a new entry in the collection and configure the required fields.

 ### Statamic as a content source
 Wanna just write markdown directly to Statamic?
 Yup, you can do that.

 ### GitHub as a content source
 If you'd like to host your documentation within a project repository to keep everything centralized, Dok makes the process simple.
 All you need is a GitHub Personal Access Token and a small update to your configuration file.
 Once that's done, you can easily link entries to their corresponding resource paths.